-On this episode of ID the Future, philosopher of science Paul Nelson continues sharing with host Andrew McDiarmid about pursuing intelligent design theory in a science culture committed to naturalism.
-Or as Nelson puts it this time, it’s about trying to communicate with scientists who are trapped in a naturalistic parabola.
+On this ID the Future from the vault, philosopher of biology Paul Nelson continues sharing with host Andrew McDiarmid about pursuing intelligent design theory in a science culture committed to naturalism.
+As Nelson puts it here, it’s about trying to communicate with scientists who are trapped in a “naturalistic parabola.”
 That parabola sets the rule and defines the boundaries for science: naturalistic answers only.
 And it extends to infinity, so no finite number of objections or counter-examples can force naturalistic scientists out of it.
 Nelson, however, offers an alternative strategy for drawing them out of the parabola.